Importing Files Into Legacy

 Use the Import Wizard to Make Importing Easy

-From the File tab on the Ribbon bar choose "Import From" and click "Use Import Wizard to Help with any Import."
+From the menu bar, select Fil, from the Fil menu choose "Import From" and click "Use Import Wizard to Help with any Import."

 From the "Import Wizard" dialog box, indicate the type of file to import by selecting one of the following options: